ZixuanQIN/Real_Time_Control_System_GUI/README.md

 1. cd RealTimeControlSystem.
 2. python3 RealTimeSystem.py.
 3. click "Open Signal Monitor".
 4. click "Start SMK Device", and select the port to which the SMK is connected in the terminal or command prompt, and enter.
 When you can see the EMG signal data stream, go back to the GUI tool and click "Start".
+(If you use another device for EMG acquisition, you can change the name of this botton.
+This part can be revised from module/GUI.py, line218-247)
 5. About the next steps, please refer to the supplimentary matrial "Movie S1" to check the usage of the GUI tool.